Virtual Learning Academy

-A course list has been developed based on current virtual offerings from WHRO and VVA as well as courses that could be offered by an NNPS teacher.
-The courses included on this list has been determined by a committee of stakeholders that includes school leadership, C&D, teachers, and technology.
+High school courses and middle school courses have been developed based on current virtual offerings from WHRO and VVA as well as courses that could be offered by an NNPS teacher.
+The courses included on these lists have been determined by a committee of stakeholders that includes school leadership, C&D, teachers, and technology.

 Will students still be enrolled in their currently assigned school?